A Maui vacation may conjure up images of white sand beaches and turquoise waters, but the mighty Haleakala is the island’s main attraction.

 5. Haleakala Crater – Not a Crater at All!

 Although the sunken area of Haleakala is commonly referred to as a “crater” (including in this article), it is not actually a volcanic crater.
-What we refer to as a large crater is in fact the results of years and years of volcanic explosions and lava accumulation.
+What we refer to as a large crater is, in fact, the result of years and years of volcanic explosions and lava accumulation.
 Some scientists say that the crater was formed from two large valleys merging at the summit of the volcano.

 What does that mean to you?
-That things are not as they appear, and what you think you may know of Haleakala is just the tip of the metaphorical iceberg – or the head of the volcano!
+Things are not as they appear, and what you think you may know of Haleakala is just the tip of the metaphorical iceberg – or the head of the volcano!

 Ways to Experience Haleakala